Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

   * For Azure Subscription Section, ensure you have your own subscription selected
   ![Screenshot](images/eShopOnWeb-NewKuberbnetesEndpoint.png)

+ > **Note**: This is where you set up connection to k8s cluster using the cluster config that you download by executing the get credentials command from Azure Portal.
+After running the get-credentials command, your **config** file is located: C:\Users\yourusername\.kube.
+Copy the contents of the config file to the KubeConfig field when setting up the new connection.

 * Continue to fill out the rest as shown below:
 ![Screenshot](images/eShopOnWeb-ReleaseBuildkubectlpart2.png)
 ![Screenshot](images/eShopOnWeb-ReleaseBuildkubectlpart3.png)